MerveKarali/personal-website/content/authors/admin/_index.md

 I am an AI Researcher & Data Engineer, holding an M.Sc. degree in Computer Science from the Technical University of Munich.
 My research delves into the convergence of Deep Learning and Computer Vision, with a specialization in unsupervised and self-supervised learning, multi-modal data learning, and semantic segmentation.

 In my professional journey, I've seamlessly navigated the realms of enterprise ML/AI and data engineering.
-As an AI Researcher, my contributions to projects like FunKI and 6G-SKY include exploring advanced image processing techniques, such as image super-resolution, restoration, and Trustworthy AI, with a particular emphasis on Explainable AI in computer vision.
+As an AI Researcher, my contributions to projects like FunKI link: https://www.funki.tech/ and 6G-SKY include exploring advanced image processing techniques, such as image super-resolution, restoration, and Trustworthy AI, with a particular emphasis on Explainable AI in computer vision.
 Bridging the research-production gap, I've actively engaged in projects automating ultrasonic testing analysis using CNNs and Transformers.

 With eight years of experience as a Data Engineer, I've spearheaded initiatives in Data Warehouse, ETL, and Big Data across diverse sectors, including banking, telecommunication, e-commerce, and healthcare.
 My skill set encompasses proficiency in Python, SQL, Google Cloud Platform, and AWS.